wik-wav/Lozenge-Tessellation/content/01_Worldbuilding/Asaxi/Lexicon/pjonă (adjective).md

 ### Example sentence:

 **As an adjective:**
-- To onă o-pjo pjonă xiŕa.
+- Toonă o-pjo pjonă xiŕa.
 The light here is bright.

 **As an adverb:**